ciaranmccullough/fullstack-react-app/README.md

-# fullstack-react-app
+# fullstack-react-library
-A fullstack react app with Node/Express server.
+A fullstack react library with Node/Express server.
+# fullstack-react-library-app